 To avoid any discomfort or frustration, you want your AC unit to run smoothly all year long.
 But remember: this is only possible if you keep up with the regular maintenance of your air conditioner.
 You can either keep a check by yourself or have a contract with an authenticated service provider that performs routine maintenance of your AC unit.

 In today’s post, we’re going to cover some common ac problems that could help you with diagnosing minor issues with your own AC unit.
 If your air conditioner needs extensive repairs or you’re experiencing major issues, call for expert help instead.
-Otherwise, you risk causing more damage and dealing with more expensive repairs or replacement.
+Otherwise, you risk causing more damage and dealing with more expensive repairs or replacements.

 First, let’s talk more about why effective air conditioning is so important in the first place.